pianokidd03/Waterloo-Pathfinder-Alg/README.md

 down, left or right.
 Being moved by a conveyor does not count as a step.
 Input Specification

-The first line of input contains two integers N and M (4 ≤ N, M ≤ 100).
-The next N lines of input will each contain M characters, each of which is one of the eight characters W, ., C, S, L, R, U, or D.

 There will be exactly one S character and at least one . character.
 The first and last character of every row and column will be W.
 For 5 of the 15 marks available, there are no cameras or conveyors.